Cohort 3

 Robert Müller

-I did both my Bachelor’s and Master’s degree at RWTH Aachen University, specialising in electronic materials and nanotechnology.
+I earned both my Bachelor’s and Master’s degrees at RWTH Aachen University, specialising in electronic materials and nanotechnology.

 Aquila Powell